The clinical presentations vary widely, from mild to life-threatening.

 Note that the involvement of CD95 in immature dendritic cells by CD95L induces the phenotypic and functional maturation of these cells.

-Furthermore, a CD95-activated dendritic cell up-regulates the expression of the class II major histocompatibility complex and costimulatory receptors, which is essential for the function of these cells.
+Furthermore, a CD95-activated dendritic cell up-regulates the expression of class II major histocompatibility complex and costimulatory receptors, which is essential for the function of these cells.

 Furthermore, such an interaction positively regulates the expression of dendritic cell lysosome-associated membrane protein (DC-LAMP) and causes the secretion of pro-inflammatory cytokines, including IL-1 beta and TNF-alpha.